chabazite/Unitronics_Dashboard/README.md

 ## Preliminary Work
 I first used Access Database with VBA and SQL to extract, transform, and load the data.
 Then monthly I would query into a summary table.
-This save hours of time for the technician monthly.
+This saves hours of time for the technician monthly.
 However, it still was only able to help us look at issues after they had occured, I knew the water quality and equipment state data could be used in real time to help prevent emergencies